Syria national football team: 2007–2012: Steady progress and first major title

-From 2013 to 2016: Withdrawal from positions
+2013–2016: Away game challenges

-In 2013, the Syrian team withdrew from the WAAF Cup due to the war in the country.
-In the following years, the situation in the national team was not good because they could not play at home stadiums.
+In 2013, the Syrian team withdrew from the WAAF Cup due to the Syrian Civil War.
+In the following years, the national team faced challenges due to being unable to play in their home stadiums.

-The Syrian national team missed the 2015 AFC Asian Cup after failing to qualify and occupying third place in the Group A that included Jordan, Singapore and Oman.
+The Syrian national team missed the 2015 AFC Asian Cup after failing to qualify and occupying third place in Group A which included Jordan, Singapore and Oman.
 In 2016, Syria took part in the King's Cup under national team captain Mosab Balhous and head coach Ayman Hakeem, where they lost in the semifinals after a penalty shootout with Thailand and defeated the United Arab Emirates 1–0 in third place match.

-2018 World Cup qualifiers: Syria close to great success
+2018 World Cup qualifiers: Approaching success

 Ever since war broke out in the country, Syria have been banned from playing home games in their own country and in fact were one day away from being thrown out of the 2018 World Cup only for Malaysia to swoop in at the last minute and offer to host all of Syria's home games.